ReportsNow/mobiePowerBIConnector/README.md

 * Support ability to connect to FDASPROPT test table.
 * Improve error checking of incoming options and make parameters optional that are not always required.
 * By default, users only see snapshots that they have published themselves to the mobie DataBox.
 To retain the past behavior of seeing all snapshots, it is necessary to create a table called rn__Options.
 See below for instructions.
+The table and access to it are only required if you wish to retain the legacy behavior.

 #### Instructions for creating rn__Options table

+Note that if you create user based permissions to your mobie database/schema, connecting users will also require SELECT permission to the rn__Options table.

 For SQL Server, you may run the following script (substituting your DataBox database name for MyDataBoxDatabase: